EarlPitts/bsc-thesis/chapters/01-intro.md

 # Introduction

-1. Cloud Computing:
-    2. Mainframes
-    3. Bare Metal
-    4. VMs
-    5. Containers
-6. Container advantages
-7. Kubernetes
-8. Kubernetes main capabilities

-Resources:

-- Processing Power (CPU) (nowadays GPU)
-- Memory
-- Disk Space
-- Network

-For cloud computing to become how we know it today, it had to go through a series of steps, with each When mainframes first started to appear, their astronomical price made it practically impossible for companies to give each of their employees a device of their own.
+For cloud computing to become how we know it today, it had to go through a series of steps, with each TODO When mainframes first started to appear, their astronomical price made it practically impossible for companies to give each of their employees a device of their own.
 However, having only a single person operate the mainfram would lose precious compute time.
 To solve the problem of allocating the mainframe's resources more efficiently, time-sharing was invented.